 We all know (and have probably seen) the big geeky shows like The Mandalorian or Game of Thrones.
-As good as they are, those shows are just the tip of the iceberg.
+As popular as they are, those shows are just the tip of the iceberg.

-If you’re an X-Files fan, you already know the characters of Byers, Frohike, and Langly, but have you seen the trio’s spin-off, The Lone Gunmen?
-Taking the comedic elements and conspiracy theories the characters were known for on the X-Files to its own series was fun, but Fox cancelled the show after one season.
+Taking the comedic elements and conspiracy theories the characters were known for on The X-Files and bringing them to their own series was fun.
+But, sadly, Fox cancelled the show after one season.

 7. Warehouse 13